conestack/yafowil.widget.dict/README.rst

 This is a **dictionary widget** for for `YAFOWIL
-<http://pypi.python.org/pypi/yafowil>`_ - Yet Another Form WIdget Library.
+<http://pypi.python.org/pypi/yafowil>`_ - Yet Another Form Widget Library.

 Contributors